-- F11.5R Work will not be accepted after the 24 hour 'window' and will be recorded as a non-submission (See F12.1R). - F11.6P The normal expectation is that students will submit their work in person.
+- F11.5R Work will not be accepted after the 24 hour 'window' and will be recorded as a non-submission. - F11.6P The normal expectation is that students will either submit their work in person or online (if instructed to do so).
 However, students who submit their work by post are advised that they should ensure that work is posted on or before the published deadline and obtain proof of postage that reflects the date and time of posting.
-Where students do not have proof of postage and the work goes astray in the post, faculties will deem such work not to have been submitted.
-Where a student does have proof of postage and the work goes astray faculties will accept the proof of postage document as proof of the date the work was posted and the student will be permitted to resubmit the work within 5 working days of the original deadline.
-It is the responsibility of students to check that work posted has been received by the faculty.
-It is the responsibility of students to ensure they keep a second copy of their work.
+Where students do not have proof of postage and the work goes astray in the post, such work will be deemed not to have been submitted.
+Where a student does have proof of postage and the work goes astray the proof of postage document will be accepted as proof of the date the work was posted and the student will be permitted to resubmit the work within 5 working days of the original deadline.
+It is the responsibility of students to check that work posted has been received by the University.
+It is the responsibility of students to ensure they keep a second copy of their work. - F11.7P The University's Online Assessment Policy and Guidance is available on the UWE website.

-F12 ABSENCE FROM OR NON-SUBMISSION FOR ASSESSMENT
+F12 ABSENCE FROM OR NON SUBMISSION FOR ASSESSMENT